- The interplay between microenvironmental signaling and novel targeted drugs in CLL

 - Research conducted at: Universiteit van Amsterdam

-Chapter 4: Targeting antigen-independent proliferation in chronic lymphocytic leukemia through differential kinase inhibition (Embargo until 25 November 2018)
+Chapter 4: Targeting antigen-independent proliferation in chronic lymphocytic leukemia through differential kinase inhibition (Embargo up to and including 25 November 2018)

-Chapter 6: IL-21 and IL-4 distinctly affect NF-κB binding on the Bcl-XL promoter in CLL cells (Embargo until 25 November 2018)
+Chapter 6: IL-21 and IL-4 distinctly affect NF-κB binding on the Bcl-XL promoter in CLL cells (Embargo up to and including 25 November 2018)